alxshelepenok/lumen/content/posts/build3rs-stack-arweave.md

 We hope to help you start your road on Arweave with this overview of applied use-cases and tools!
 Give Arweave a follow on [Twitter](https://twitter.com/ArweaveEco) for more information on its stack.

-Keep an eye out for our next episode of the Build3rs Stack!
-Pay the team a visit on [Discord](https://discord.gg/fleekxyz) and let us know which protocol you'd like to hear about next.
+Keep an eye out for our next issue of the Build3rs Stack, and pay the team a visit on [Discord](https://discord.gg/fleekxyz), we want to hear which protocol you want to learn next!

 For more resources visit [our LinkTree](https://linktr.ee/fleek).